-The client pleaded guilty to the charges and Sam Cooper represented him at the Broadmeadows Magistrates’ Court.
+The client pleaded guilty to the charges and we represented him at the Broadmeadows Magistrates’ Court.
 The charges were:

-In his submissions, Sam noted that the offences occurred when our client was dealing with a period of drug addiction which he had since overcome.
-Sam submitted that our client’s extensive rehabilitation since the burglaries occurred and the significant delay in the matters coming to court meant that our client was entitled to a reduced sentence.
-He further pointed out that at the time of the offending, the client had a limited criminal history.
+During submissions, we noted that the offences occurred when our client was dealing with a period of drug addiction which he had since overcome.
+We submitted that our client’s extensive rehabilitation since the burglaries occurred and the significant delay in the matters coming to court meant that our client was entitled to a reduced sentence.
+We further pointed out that at the time of the offending, the client had a limited criminal history.

-Before the matter went to court, Sam also spent time with the client gathering personal information, medical documentation, character references, and work documents.
-Investing time in obtaining this supporting material was key to getting our client a good result: a Community Correction Order for multiple burglaries.
+Before the matter went to court, we also spent time with the client gathering personal information, medical documentation, character references, and work documents.
+Investing time in obtaining this supporting material was key to getting our client a good result.

 - The accused entered a building or part of a building;